PRASHANTsINHA13/MentalHealth/README.md

 .\venv\Scripts\activate.bat
 ```

-if doesnt activate just try to activate using this command
+if doesnt activate just try to activate using this command in powershell terminal

 ```
 .\venv\Scripts\activate